BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-11/Backend/README.md

 ## 5. 📊 Interaction Service

 ### **Purpose**
-Tracks all user interactions for analytics and personalization.
+Tracks all user interactions with products for analytics and personalization.

 ### **Port & Database**
 - **Port**: 8085